|Home||More Consultant Ideas||Index|

 Tape Runner Refill

-Note: I used the method below twenty years ago when I was a consultant (when I didn't have a scanner and had to make copies at the store).
-It worked very well but today I would most likely scan the ideas into folders as I got them and print as needed.
+Note: I used this method years ago when I was a consultant (when I didn't have a scanner and had to make copies at the store).
+It worked very well but today I would scan the ideas into folders as I got them and print as needed.
 I would still make the index and keep copies of the most popular ideas on hand.